ClinicalMetric Research Team · Last Reviewed: May 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Will I be told the results of the trial?

-Why ask: Trials don't always share individual results.
-Ask whether you'll receive your personal data and when the study results will be published.
+Why ask: Trials don't always share individual-level results.
+Ask whether you'll receive your personal biomarker or efficacy data, and when aggregate study results will be published.

 Q2